Mariooose/mlops_group90/reports/README.md

 > *concepts are important in larger projects because ... .
 For example, typing ...*
 >
 > Answer:
+To check, clean up and document our code we have used the the packages ruff, loguru,

 --- question 6 fill here ---